GalaX1us/Image-vectorization-project/README.md

  - ```stroke``` will only display the simplified contours

 # Tests
-There are different tests to verify that our algorithm correctly simplifies the image contours
+There are different unit tests to verify that our algorithm correctly simplifies the image contours

 Command to run **simplification tests** with **Bezier 2** curves : ```./testunitaires_2```